liborty/TokenCrypt/README.md

 `lzma` is the default compression.
 It is normally pre-installed.
 If not, install it with: `sudo apt-get install lzma`

-`zstd` is an alternative compression, selectable with `-z` option to `ncrpt` and `expcrypt`.
+`zstd` is an alternative compression, selectable with `-z` option to `ncrpt` and `pack`.
 It usually needs to be installed with: `sudo apt-get install zstd`

-`tar` is used by `expcrypt` and `impcrypt` to pack the encrypted directory into a single archive file for more convenient and secure export/import.

-`impcrypt` issues a warning if any of the compression utilities are not installed.
+`dcrpt` and `unpack` issue warnings if any of the necessary utilities are not installed.
 It is probably best to install them all.
-There is not much difference between lzma and zstd but they both have their fans. `lzma` appears to have slightly better compression rate and `zstd` is slightly faster and more controllable.
+There is not much difference between lzma and zstd compressions but they each have their own fans. `lzma` appears to have slightly better compression rate and `zstd` is slightly faster and more controllable.
 Of course, to unpack/decrypt archives on a new machine, it must have the same compression/decompression utility installed, too.

 ## Usage

-There are three main command line interface (CLI) bash scripts that do most of the work and automate the whole process:
+There are four main command line interface (CLI) bash scripts that do most of the work and automate the whole process:

 ### `ncrpt [options] indir keydir outdir`

+This script speedily executes the tasks of data type analysis, optimal compression selection, compression, key generation, key saving and encryption.
+Also recursive archiving and subsequent archive maintenance.

 Long options introduced by `--` are also recognised.
 The options explained: